 5. Accept That You Can’t Win Them All

-Even though most companies are willing to talk about wrapping up a case before it goes to court and are interested in settling with you, you won’t always be able to settle a debt before it goes to court.
-There are unreasonable companies and unreasonable people who are unwilling to budge.
+Even though most companies are willing to talk about settling with you, you won’t always be able to settle a debt before it goes to court.
+Some companies just aren't willing to budge.
 There are also times when both sides are just too far apart to make a deal, and negotiations fall apart.
-In this case you may want to consider consulting with or hiring a debt settlement lawyer.
+In this case, you may want to consider consulting with or hiring a debt settlement lawyer.
 Or if you're struggling to pay multiple debts and can't settle them, consider filing bankruptcy to get debt relief.

 6. Watch Out for Debt Settlement Scams

 Finally, even though there are many legitimate companies out there who can help you settle your debts, there are also debt settlement companies that take advantage of people by not following the law or scamming people.

 The Federal Trade Commission (FTC) advises people to watch out for companies that charge a fee before settling your debts.
 You should also watch out for companies that advise you to stop paying your debts, so you can save money and pay everything off later.
 Many companies won’t explain the risks that come with this.
-If you stop paying debts, you can incur more late fees and penalties, have your credit report reflect the nonpayment, and see your credit score drop significantly over a few months.
+If you stop paying debts, you can incur more late fees and penalties.
+Also, your credit report will include these nonpayments, and your credit score will drop significantly over a few months.

 Trying to negotiate a settlement with your credit card company can seem like an insurmountable task.
 While you’re going through the process, try to remember that you’re not the only one who’s interested in wrapping things up quietly.